From the author of The Freelance Mum: A flexible career guide for better work-life balance

 If you like the sound of my work-life balance (kids or no kids), this online course is for you.

-In just four weeks, you’ll learn everything you need to know about becoming your boss – from deciding what your freelance path or business should be, mustering the confidence to make the leap and ensuring it will pay..
+These four modules will teach you everything you need to know about becoming your boss – from deciding what your freelance path or business should be, mustering the confidence to make the leap and ensuring it will pay.

 You’ll also be armed with legal advice, and the necessary steps for setting up as a freelancer, including: registering as self-employed, building a website, branding, social media, making contacts, spreading the word, childcare.
 All presented in digestible chunks.

 Louise joined my course and after module two, wrote to me saying:

 “At the start of this course I had no expectations of what I might find out about myself, I just wanted to be really open-minded and not just take the easy option.
 And I have really have surprised myself with my potential new career interest… I feel like I’ve come across my dream role!”

 I had a message from another course participant:

 “The confidence week certainly helped me a lot.
 And suddenly I am talking with a client about flying to Miami for meetings after essentially being a SAHM for two years!!
 It’s astounding how I felt so lost a few weeks ago and suddenly things seem to be moving again”.

 This course is creative, practical and packed with exercises, tips and advice – from me and a load of other freelancers and entrepreneurs…